bishopcais/transcript-worker/README.md

 This application does not directly interact with the [Learning Assistant](https://internal.cisl.rpi.edu/la/), but rather exposes a binary buffer along the `transcript.pitchtone.audio` topic (after extraction was requested for a channel using `transcript.command.extract_pitchtone`).
+After requesting an extraction, the next spoken word/phrase that is transcribed will be sent, regardless of the usage of a wake-up word or otherwise.

 Below is an example of code that can be used to interface with the transcript-worker and Learning Assistant:
 ```javascript
 const io = require('@cisl/io');
 const wav = require('wav');